JrVerbiest/jrverbiest.github.io/README.md

 - **Master of Science in Industrial Engineering (MSc, Ing.)**, Cum Laude, electricity option Electronics specialisation telecommunication, Institute for Higher Education in the Sciences & the arts, De Nayer Institute, Sint-Katelijne-Waver, Belgium, 1999

-  Internship @ Hevrox EMC/Safety services, Beringen, Belgium (today, Hevrox EMC/Safety Services is integrated into EMI solution).
+  Internship @ Hevrox EMC/Safety services, Beringen, Belgium (today, Hevrox EMC/Safety Services is integrated into the EMI solution).

   Thesis: Validation of a fully anechoic room according to the prEN 50147-3 with HP-VEE.
 Content: implementing an automatic measurement tool using HP-VEE and validating the fully anechoic chamber.